contributte/doctrine-orm/.docs/README.md

         #driver: pdo_pgsql
 ```

 Secondly, enable the Doctrine ORM extension.
 It's provided by this package.

 ```yaml
 extensions:
     orm: Nettrine\ORM\DI\OrmExtension
 ```

 Pick any metadata provider, for example **annotations** (they are widely used).
+We have a special extension for annotations (`Nettrine\ORM\DI\OrmAnnotationsExtension`).

 ```yaml
 extensions: